For the Family

 BCDP is open to persons of all faith traditions.
 It is a discussion group that meets once a month from October - May.
 Meetings are facilitated by trained leaders and each meeting centers on a topic of a spiritual nature.
 This encourages personal growth; offers support; strengthens one's faith and fosters the sharing of ideas and feelings all from a Catholic/Christian perspective.
 Sharing takes place in an accepting/confidential environment.
 Brochure and/or facilitator training are available.
 For more information, contact your Office of Family Life Ministries at 716 847-2210 or e-mail us at firstname.lastname@example.org. - click here for Catholic Women's Discussion Program Brochure.

 MAGNIFICAT: A Ministry to Catholic Women.
 Gentle Woman, Mother of Mercy Chapter, Buffalo , New York.
 An International ministry to Catholic women.
 It's purpose is to help Catholic women open more to the Holy Spirit through a commitment of their lives to Jesus Christ and to impart the Holy Spirit to one another by love, service and good news of salvation.
 It is an opportunity to grow in holiness.
-For more information on Magnificat contact Evelyn Morcelle, Coordinator at 716 652-2286.
+For more information on Magnificat contact Evelyn Morcelle, Coordinator at 716 652-2286 or visit httpw://magnificatebuffalo.org.

 St. Gregory the Great M.O.M.S.
 (Ministry of Mothers Sharing) Group.
 A ministry designed for moms by moms to support and affirm women in the many roles of life as mothers, wives, daughters, sisters and friends e.g. women bonded by their vocation and their Catholic faith gathering to share joys and struggles.
 Open meetings are monthly from September to May.
 Free child care is available.
 Also available is a MOMS Book Club.
 All moms are welcome to participate in all gatherings each month.
-For more information please contact Dawn Iacono at 716 207-5172 or firstname.lastname@example.org.
-The meetings for 2016 are January 22, February 11, April 8 and May 6 at 9:00 am to 11:00 am in the Gathering Room.
+For more information please contact Dawn Iacono at 716 207-5172 or email@example.com.
+The meetings for 2017 are January 20, February 17, April 7 and May 19 at 9:00 am to 11:00 am in the Gathering Room at St. Gregory the Great Parish.

 NFC Moms Group (Niagara Falls Catholic Moms Group)

 Moms of all ages and stages are invited to join us monthly to take a break, enjoy a cup of coffee, listen to a great speaker, talk to other moms and grow in your Faith.
 Free childcare is available.
 Meetings are held from 9:30 am to 11 am in the St. Vincent De Paul Parish Ministry Center, 2748 Military Road, Niagara Falls.
 We meet on the second Saturday of every month.
-The meetings for 2016 are March 12th, April 9th, May 9th and June 11th.
 Contact Sarah at 716 957-2410 for more information.

-SS Peter & Paul Moms Group (Williamsville) 2016 Schedule January to May 2016.
-All moms, grandmoms and godmothers are welcome to SSPP MOMS!
+SS Peter & Paul Moms Group (Williamsville) 2017 Schedule January to May 2017.
+All moms, grandmoms, godmothers are welcome to SSPP MOMS!
 SSPP MOMS can increase your faith, strengthen your friendships with wonderful Catholic women, and give you an excuse to get out of the house to enjoy a glass of wine!
-For more information contact: Rose Quebral at 716 635-9488 / email@example.com, Kim Adamczyk at firstname.lastname@example.org or Katie Amrhein at email@example.com.
-The meetings for 2016 Wednesday February 3rd at 7-8:30pm, Friday February 26th at 7pm, Sunday April 3rd following the 9:30 Mass, Wednesday April 6th at 7pm to 8:30 pm, Wednesday May 4th at 7pm.
+For more information contact: Rose Quebral at 716 635-9488 / firstname.lastname@example.org.
+The group meets monthly on Wednesday evenings from 7 - 8:30 pm in the Newman Rooms below the church.

 Persons With Disabilities: Over 14 million Catholics have a disability.
 These disabilities cover a wide spectrum of both physical and neuro-psychological disorders.
 Resources and information are readily available to you.
 The Diocese of Buffalo offers a Directory of Spiritual Resources For Persons With Disabilities which provides information for persons with disabilities of all ages to fully participate in the life of the Church and much more.
 For more information visit our Disabilities website..

 Catholic Men's Fellowship of WNY: A ministry for men's spirituality focusing on family, church and community.
-The Fourteenth Annual Men's Conference will be held on Saturday, March 12, 2016 at Cardinal O'Hara High School, 39 O'Hara Road, Tonawanda, NY.
-Live Fully is the theme of the day's events.
-Early bird registration is $25 if postmarked by February 15, 2016; otherwise admission is $30.
+The Fifteenth Annual Men's Conference will be held on Saturday, April 1, 2017 at Cardinal O'Hara High School, 39 O'Hara Road, Tonawanda, NY 14150.
+Courage to Believe is the theme of the day's events.
+Early bird registration is $25 if postmarked by February 5, 2017; otherwise regular admission is $30.
 For more information, schedule of events, or to register online visit www.SpiritIsCalling.org.

 ENTHRONEMENT OF THE SACRED HEART is an active spiritual program carried out within the home to increase personal and family devotion to the Sacred Heart.
-Come join us on Friday June 3, 2016 at 8:30 am Mass at St. Aloysius Gonzaga Church, 157 Cleveland Drive, Cheektowaga, NY 14215.
-This will be followed by Coffee and donuts in the school cafeteria.
+Come join us on Friday June 23, 2017 at 8:30 am Mass at St. Aloysius Gonzaga Church, 157 Cleveland Drive, Cheektowaga, NY 14215.
+This will be followed by coffee and donuts in the school cafeteria.
 Wheelchair accessible.
 All are welcome!
 Msgr.
 Popadict will be the celebrant.

 Family and parenting packets: Practical, easy to use and accessible activities, resource ideas and enrichment opportunities are offered seasonally and coincide with the liturgical cycle of the church.
 They are designed to encourage the spiritual dimension of "ordinary" family life.
 Present packets include Family Lenten/Easter Packet, Advent Activities, Grandparent Activities, Summer Spirituality Tool Box of Ideas, Coping With the Holidays and Parenting Packet and much more.